-Ribbon Execute > Windows > Local Variables : Right-click on variable > Break When Variable is Modified or Execute > Windows > Watches : Right-click on variable > Break When Variable is Modified Other In a code editor window: Right-click on the variable of interest Break when item modified breakpoints
+Ribbon Execute > Windows > Local Variables : Right-click on variable > Break When Variable is Modified or Execute > Windows > Watches : Right-click on variable > Break When Variable is Modified Other In a code editor window: Right-click on the variable of interest Break when item modified

-Capture changes to a variable using data
+Capture changes to a variable using data breakpoints

 Ste ps Detail 1 Set a normal breakpoint in the code so you can choose a variable.
 Then run the debugger (F6).
-2 When the program has hit the breakpoint, select the variable of interest and from its context menu, select the 'Break When Variable is Modified' option.
-Locals Ψ × Variable Variable CTrain CTrain CTrain CTrain Colored Capacity Capacity Passennerc Numbe Break When Varia View Memory at J View in Editor Delay Delay Dump Variable M Save Snapshot of Compare Variable Compare Variable Variable 3 data breakpoints are ear Breakpoints & Events with a white diamond. t indicators in the code, but sily recognizable in the window, being a blue icon Enterprise Architect displays e and its address instead of a
+2 variable of interest and en the program has hit the breakpoint, select the able of interest and from its context menu, select Break When Variable is Modified' option.
+Departi View Memory a Locatio View in Editor Members to File of Variable 3 data breakpoints are earlier Breakpoints & Events with a white diamond. nt indicators in the code, but asily recognizable in the window, being a blue icon Enterprise Architect displays le and its address instead of a